DataSQRL/datasqrl.github.io/docs/reference/concepts/data-service.md

 ### Reasons Not to Build a Data Service

-If you are building a backend service that executes CRUD (i.e. Create, Read, Update, Delete) operations or transactional operations against a database, you are better off using one of the gazillion ORM framework to interface with the database instead of a dedicated data service.
+If you are building a backend service that executes CRUD (i.e. Create, Read, Update, Delete) operations or transactional (i.e. ACID) operations against a database, you are better off using one of the gazillion ORM framework to interface with the database instead of a dedicated data service.

 Likewise, if you have simple data logic sprinkled across your backend service don't pull it out into a data service until you expect significant benefits from that